-- Jumpstart real innovation and new revenue streams
+- Jumpstart real innovation and create new revenue streams.

-With SS&C Blue Prism on your team, you’ll be able to map out your insurance transformation plans from an organizational perspective which will create a faster path to value.
+With SS&C Blue Prism on your team, you’ll be able to map out your transformation plans from an organizational perspective, creating a faster path to value.

 What Can SS&C Blue Prism Do For You?